SilicoSciences/seminar-bioinformatics-rna-seq/README.md

 <img src=http://simpleql.com/wp-content/uploads/2015/10/No-cloud-MEME.jpg>
 </p>

-## NGS Data Analysis Using Unix and Open Source Tools
+## RNA-Seq Analysis Using Unix and Open Source Tools

 In this seminar, you will get a first insight into NGS data processing and analysis.